 Always make sure nothing is inside the light cover that can catch fire… especially when using incandescent light bulbs that get very hot.
 You can read more about that here.

 If you want a light bulb that doesn’t get hot, try using Genie’s LED light bulb made specifically for garage door openers.
 It is a long lasting LED light bulb that is “cool to the touch” so there is no worry about your light bulb starting a fire.

 DC Motor Garage Door Opener

 Many of the newer garage door openers feature DC motors for ultra quiet performance.
 These newer motors do not have a starting capacitor.
 If you have one of the newer garage door openers with a DC motor and it is humming or clicking, you most likely need a new circuit board.
 It is very common for circuit boards to fail during storms or power outages.

-If your opener is old and your looking to replace it, we recommend the Chamberlain B970 Wi-Fi Garage Door Opener.
-This Chamberlain opener gives you a lot for your money and will provide years of great service.
+If your opener is old and you’re looking to replace it, we recommend a Chamberlain brand garage door opener.
+Chamberlain openers give you a lot for your money and will provide years of great service.
 Smartphone control via Wi-Fi, 2 vehicle remotes, and an outside keypad are just a few of the many great features.
 Another great benefit is parts are available from any LiftMaster dealer since they are both made by the Chamberlain Group.

 3/4 HP Garage Door Openers

 If you have a 3/4 HP garage door opener, you might need one or two capacitors depending on the model you have.
 Some older 3/4 HP units require two capacitors to get the motor running.
 You will need to unplug your opener from the power outlet, remove the motor cover, and check to see which capacitor your motor uses and how many it needs.
 The most common 3/4 HP capacitor for LiftMaster, Chamberlain, and Sears Craftsman openers can be found here.